mganss/MidiMorph/README.md

 Output:

 - Play directly from the device (if the <kbd>Play</kbd> toggle is on)
-- Click the <kbd>Clip</kbd> button to save current state selected by Morph dial to new clip
+- Click the <kbd>Clip</kbd> button to save current state selected by the Morph dial to a new clip
-- Create new clip, select it, then click the <kbd>Out</kbd> button to select permanent output to the newly created clip (will be overwritten whenever a new Morph value is selected or parameters changed)
+- Create a new clip, select it, then click the <kbd>Out</kbd> button to select permanent output to the newly created clip (will be overwritten whenever a new Morph value is selected or parameters changed)

 ## Algorithm